USS MAKIN ISLAND LHD 8

 February 15, USS Makin Island is currently conducting routine training operations off the West Coast.

-February 23, Marines and sailors with the 11th MEU and soldiers with the Japanese Ground Self Defense Force embarked the LHD 8 to participate in the at sea portion of Exercise Iron Fist.
+February 23, Marines and sailors with the 11th MEU and soldiers with the Japanese Ground Self Defense Force embarked the LHD 8 to participate in the at sea portion of exercise Iron Fist.

 March 1, A MV-22 Osprey, assigned to Marine Medium Tiltrotor Squadron (VMM) 166, for the first time conducted flight operations on a West Coast amphibious assault ship since being introduced to the fleet.

-March 21, The Makin Island took on approximately 1,200 pallets of ordnance, both from shore facilities as well as from USS Peleliu (LHA 5), during its first full ammunition onload, while underway off the coast of southern California, March 14-18.
+March 21, The Makin Island took on approximately 1,200 pallets of ordnance, both from shore facilities as well as from USS Peleliu (LHA 5), during its first full ammunition onload, while underway off the coast of southern California, from March 14-18.